Marijn-Schipper/FLAMES/README.md

 ```

 ### 3. Run PoPS on the generated MAGMA z-scores.
-The features used in the FLAMES manuscript can be downloaded from [Zenodo](https://zenodo.org/records/10409723).
+The features used in the FLAMES manuscript, or features compatible with FUMA output can be downloaded here: [Zenodo](https://zenodo.org/records/12635505).
 You can find the github for PoPS [here](https://github.com/FinucaneLab/pops).
 ```
 python pops.py \
 --gene_annot_path {PATH_TO_DOWNLOADED_FEATURES}\pops_features_pathway_naive/gene_annot.txt \